unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

     <a href="/images/hh5.png"><img src="/images/hh5.png"></a>
 </figure>

-We can see that on the right side, next to the Violent Python book, there is a URL point to [https://northpolewonderland.com](https://northpolewonderland.com).
+We can see that on the right side, next to the Violent Python book, there is a URL pointing to [https://northpolewonderland.com](https://northpolewonderland.com).
 If we look to the left, at the top of the laptop we see a Destination Path to __SantaGram_v4.2.zip__.

 From here you can navigate to [http://northpolewonderland.com/SantaGram_v4.2.zip](http://northpolewonderland.com/SantaGram_v4.2.zip) and we will be prompted to download the ZIP file.